codurance/site/_posts/2018-08-17-the-functional-style-part-2.md

 }
 ```

+This property of pure functions is called _referential transparency_.
+I have also copied literal values over `numeral.value` and `numeral.symbol` because they were being looked up from an array by a literal index value, therefore this simplification was possible.
 Now, some of the paths through that code are guaranteed not to be taken: 14 is clearly not equal to 0 and it is clearly greater than 10.
-So, we can manually delete all the branches that are guaranteed not to be taken, and the code is reduced down to this:
+So we can manually delete all the branches that are guaranteed not to be taken, and the code reduces down to this:

 ```groovy
 String convert() {